 Deep Talent Pool

 With a history rooted in agriculture and a critical mass of companies, Calgary is home to a workforce with specialized skills and technical talent.
-In 2019, Alberta’s agri-food industry employed 77,200 people, throughout various subsectors and specialties.
-In Alberta, 64% of the province aged 25-64 has a postsecondary education, the largest proportion of Canada’s Western provinces.
+Alberta’s agri-food industry employs over 69,800 people throughout various subsectors and specialties.
 The region’s agricultural training institutions also help to create a potential workforce with relevant knowledge and training in agriculture.

 The Future of Agriculture